 Use the fetchart command to download album art after albums have already been imported:

 $ beet fetchart [-f] [query]

-By default, the command will only look for album art when the album doesn’t already have it; the -f or --force switch makes it search for art regardless.
+By default, the command will only look for album art when the album doesn’t already have it; the -f or --force switch makes it search for art in Web databases regardless.
 If you specify a query, only matching albums will be processed; otherwise, the command processes every album in your library.

 Beets can resize images using PIL, ImageMagick, or a server-side resizing proxy.
 If either PIL or ImageMagick is installed, beets will use those; otherwise, it falls back to the resizing proxy.
 If the resizing proxy is used, no resizing is performed for album art found on the filesystem—only downloaded art is resized.
 Server-side resizing can also be slower than local resizing, so consider installing one of the two backends for better performance.

 When using ImageMagic, beets looks for the convert executable in your path.
 On some versions of Windows, the program can be shadowed by a system-provided convert.exe.
 On these systems, you may need to modify your %PATH% environment variable so that ImageMagick comes first or use PIL instead.

 By default, this plugin searches for art in the local filesystem as well as on the Cover Art Archive, the iTunes Store, Amazon, AlbumArt.org, and Google Image Search, and Wikipedia, in that order.
 You can reorder the sources or remove some to speed up the process using the sources configuration option.